opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 .. index:: CascadeClassifier::read

-cv::CascadeClassifier::read
+CascadeClassifier::read
 ---------------------------
-.. cfunction:: bool CascadeClassifier::read(const FileNode\& node)
+.. c:function:: bool CascadeClassifier::read(const FileNode\& node)

     Reads the classifier from a FileStorage node.
 File may contain a new cascade classifier (trained traincascade application) only.

 .. index:: CascadeClassifier::detectMultiScale

-cv::CascadeClassifier::detectMultiScale
+CascadeClassifier::detectMultiScale
 ---------------------------------------
-.. cfunction:: void CascadeClassifier::detectMultiScale( const Mat\& image,                            vector<Rect>\& objects,                            double scaleFactor=1.1,                            int minNeighbors=3, int flags=0,                            Size minSize=Size())
+.. c:function:: void CascadeClassifier::detectMultiScale( const Mat\& image,                            vector<Rect>\& objects,                            double scaleFactor=1.1,                            int minNeighbors=3, int flags=0,                            Size minSize=Size())

     Detects objects of different sizes in the input image.
 The detected objects are returned as a list of rectangles.